MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/plugin-monitoring.md

 ### Read log details

 Click on a specific log entry to view detailed information about the plugin execution.
 Log details include timestamp, plugin name, execution status, output parameters, error messages, and more.
-Message details are expanded if data exists in the respective message blocks.
+Message block and exception block fields are displayed below the basic details in the pane, and are expanded if data exists in the respective columns.

 ## Best practices